openebs-archive/openebs-docs/docs/tsg_install.md

  - Delete all the OpenEBS PVCs that were created.
  - Delete all the SPCs (in case of cStor).
  - Ensure that no volume or pool pods are pending in terminating state by using `kubectl get pods -n <openebs namespace>` command.
- - Delete the openebs via `helm purge or kubectl delete` command.
+ - Delete OpenEBS using the `helm purge or kubectl delete` command.

-Uninstalling the OpenEBS does not automatically delete the CRDs that were created.
+Uninstalling OpenEBS does not automatically delete the CRDs that were created.
 If you would like to completely remove the CRDs and the associated objects, run the following commands:

 ```
 kubectl delete crd castemplates.openebs.io